Smoking. I don’t get it (and nor should you!) *wags finger*

 - While it may prove to be futile, it’s still worth putting a clause in the tenancy agreement which states that smoking inside the property is not permitted.
 It’s also worth going through all the clauses with the tenant just before they sign the tenancy, so they’re reminded of the clause.

 The regulations for smoking in HMO’s (House with multiple occupancy) somewhat varies.
 The Smoke-free (Exemptions and Vehicles) Regulations 2007 make it an offence to smoke in the shared parts of residential premises.
 This could include hallways, corridors, kitchens, bathrooms etc.

-Do you allow these filthy cretens to rent your property?
+Do you allow these filthy cretens (which they are, in my humble opinion) to rent your property?
 Also, have you had any experiences regarding this issue?
 If so, share, please :)

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.